FBI: Naval reservist said he stormed Capitol with Proud Boys

 Approximately 40 Proud Boys leaders, members or associates have been charged in the deadly Jan.
 6 siege.
 Former Proud Boys national chairman Henry “Enrique” Tarrio and four other men are charged with seditious conspiracy for what authorities say was a plot to forcibly oppose the lawful transfer of presidential power after Trump lost the 2020 election to Joe Biden.

-The charge against Speed comes months after an intelligence contractor alleged he was fired for reporting the circulation of racist and misogynistic comments on classified intelligence community chatrooms.
+The charges against Speed come months after an intelligence contractor alleged he was fired for reporting the circulation of racist and misogynistic comments on classified intelligence community chatrooms.
 The fired contractor, Dan Gilmore, wrote in a blog post that “many employees” across the community have posted that they believed the Jan.
 6 attack was “justified.”

 A spokeswoman for the Office of the Director of National Intelligence declined last month to comment on Gilmore’s allegations but said that people “who engage in inappropriate conduct are subject to a variety of accountability mechanisms, including disciplinary action.”